tkolsrud/thrash_metal_buddies/README.md

 Project Name: Thrash Metal Pet Game

 Objectives:
 - The user will create a pet guitarist.
 They will feed the guitarist beer, make them practice, and allow them to vent by trashing their dressing room.
-If any of these metrics are not regulated the guitarist will quit the band and go back to school.
+If any of these metrics are not regulated the guitarist will quit the band.

 UI:
 - The user will be greeted with a window prompting them to name their guitarist, and set the guitarist's age.
-- After they have named their guitarist they will be taken to the main screen:
+- After they have named their guitarist the window will disappear and reveal the main screen:
-  - The main screen will consist of their guitarist, three progress bars - oriented vertically to the left and right of the guitarist, and three corresponding           buttons.
+- The main screen will consist of a header, a main gameplay are, and a footer.
-  - In the top right of the window there will be an "Age: " ticker.
+  - In the header the pet's name and age will be displayed in each corner.
+The pet's age will increase by 1 at set intervals as the game continues.
+  - The main game area will contain metric bars, metric buttons, and the player's pet avatar.
+The bars will be positioned horizontally stacked on top of one another at the top fo the maine game area.
+From top to bottom they will be labeled "Rage Level", "Beer Level" and "Skill level".
+Above each bar there will be a corresponding button.
+From top to bottom the buttons will be labeled "Trash Dressing Room", "Drink", and "Practice".
+Beneath the buttons and metric bars, the player's pet will be centered between to guitar amps.
+  - The footer will display a message telling the player what point of progression their pet is at.

 Gameplay:
-- On the left of the guitarist the user will see the "Beer Level" bar, and the "Chops Level" Bar.
-Each of these will start completely filled, and then lower at set increments.
-- On the right of the guitarist will be the "Rage Level" bar, which will start completely empty, and then fill at set increments
+- The game will begin with the player's "Beer Level" and "Skill Level" set to 100, and the "Rage Level" set to 0.
+The "Beer Level" and "Skill Level" bars will empty at set time intervals as time progresses.
+The "Rage Level" bar will fill.
+If either the "Beer Level or "Skill Level" bars hit 0, the game will end, and the user will be greeted with a message telling them their pet has quit the band.
+If the "Rage Level" hits 100, the game will end, and the user will be greeted with a message telling them their pet has quit the band.
-- Under the "Beer Level" bar there will be a "Drink" button, which will raise the "Beer Level" at set increments.
-The button will also trigger an animation on the guitarist avatar
+- To refill the "Beer" bar, the player will hit the "Drink" button.
+The "Drink" button will increase the "Beer Level" while also decreasing the "Skill" level.
+It will also trigger a sound effect, as well as an animation on the player's pet.
-- Under the "Chops Level" bar there will be a "Practice" button, which raise the "Chops Level" at set increments.
-The button will also trigger an animation on the guitarist avatar.
+- To refill the "Skill" bar, the player will hit the "Practice" button.
+The "Practice" button will increase the "Skill Level" while also decreasing the "Beer" level.
+It will also trigger a sound effect, as well as an animation on the player's pet.
-- Under the "Rage Level" bar there will be a "Trash Dressing Room" button, which will lower the "Rage Level" at set increments.
-The button will also trigger an animation on the guitarist avatar.
+- To empty the "Rage" bar, the player will hit the "Trash the Dressing Room" button.
+The "Trash The Dressing Room Button" will set the "Rage Level" back to zero, while also triggering a sound effect and animation.
-- As the game progresses the number displayed in the "Age: " ticker will increase at set increments.
-- There will be a transformation function that occurs after a set interval.
-This will trigger an animation, as well as change the photo of the guitarist avatar.
-- If either the "Beer Level" or "Chops Level" bars reach zero, or the "Rage Level Bar" hits ten, a window will appear informing the user that their guitarist has gotten bored and returned to school.
+- If the player is able to keep their pet alive long enough, the pet will undergo a visual transformation.
+The game continues until one of the metrics trigger's the end of the game.